Search

 Grid-Enhancing Technologies

-Optimizing Energy Transmission And Distribution
+Optimizing Energy Transmission and Distribution

 A better understanding of how various GETs can work together will allow regulatory bodies and utility providers to evaluate the benefits and risks of these devices and techniques.
 The combination of GETs leads to improving the use of existing transmission lines, supporting transmission upgrades as they occur, maximizing power transfer, and reducing lost revenue due to congestion and inefficiency.